 On 30 August 2015, ecoWise announced that the SGX-ST had granted it a waiver from the requirement to seek shareholders' approval for the proposed disposal of Hivern.
-According to ecoWise's unaudited consolidated financial statements for the six months ended 30 April 2015, the net loss attributable to the assets from the disposal of Hivern was approximately 95.44% of ecoWise's total loss.91 At that time, ecoWise was still listed on the Mainboard.
-As the threshold under Rule 1006(b) of the Mainboard Rule exceeded 20% in absolute terms, ecoWise would have needed shareholders' approval for the proposed disposal.92
+According to ecoWise's unaudited consolidated financial statements for the six months ended 30 April 2015, the net loss attributable to the assets from the disposal of Hivern was approximately 95.44% of ecoWise's total loss.
+At that time, ecoWise was still listed on the Mainboard.
+As the threshold under Rule 1006(b) of the Mainboard Rule exceeded 20% in absolute terms, ecoWise would have needed shareholders' approval for the proposed disposal.

 In its application for the waiver, ecoWise stated that the proposed disposal would not impact its risk profile or the nature of its main business.
 Among several reasons provided, the board stated that the disposal would improve ecoWise's overall financial position as Hivern was a loss-making and non-operational entity.
-Subsequently, the board mentioned that an immediate announcement would follow upon successful negotiations with its third-party purchaser and the company's entry into definitive documentation for the proposed disposal.93
+Subsequently, the board mentioned that an immediate announcement would follow upon successful negotiations with its third-party purchaser and the company's entry into definitive documentation for the proposed disposal.

-The proposed disposal of Hivern and CEBEC was highlighted as an Emphasis of Matter in the 2015 Independent Auditor's Report by RSM, ecoWise's external auditor.94
+The proposed disposal of Hivern and CEBEC was highlighted as an Emphasis of Matter in the 2015 Independent Auditor's Report by RSM, ecoWise's external auditor.

 Despite the waiver granted for the proposed disposal, there were no follow-ups.
-On 6 January 2017, Hivern further increased its investment in CEBEC. ecoWise claimed that this additional investment was not expected to have any material impact on the earnings per share or net tangible assets per share of the company for the financial year ended 31 October 2016.95 ecoWise also acquired a 50% equity interest in Geocycle Singapore Pte.
-Ltd (Geocycle) on 23 May 2017.
-Geocycle was incurring losses at the time of acquisition which amounted to 22.8% of the group's profits.
-97 According to Mainboard Rule 1014, ecoWise would have been required to seek shareholders' approval as Geocycle's net loss exceeded 20% of ecoWise's net loss.
-However, after its transfer to Catalist, ecoWise was exempted from this requirement under the Catalist rules.
-Following the acquisition, ecoWise's earnings per share fell by 15%.
+On 6 January 2017, Hivern further increased its investment in CEBEC. ecoWise claimed that this additional investment was not expected to have any material impact on the earnings per share or net tangible assets per share of the company for the financial year ended 31 October 2016.